moby/moby/man/docker-run.1.md

 ## Linking Containers

+> **Note**: This section describes linking between containers on the
+> default (bridge) network, also known as "legacy links".
+Using `--link`
+> on user-defined networks uses the DNS-based discovery, which does not add
+> entries to `/etc/hosts`, and does not set environment variables for
+> discovery.

 The link feature allows multiple containers to communicate with each other.
 For example, a container whose Dockerfile has exposed port 80 can be run and named as follows: